usmahnayab2-prog/AI-ML-Internship-Tasks/README.md

-# Task 01: Exploring the Iris Dataset
+# Iris Dataset Exploration and Visualization

-## Objective
+## Task Objective
-Explore and visualize the Iris dataset to understand patterns.
+The goal of this project is to explore and visualize the Iris dataset to better understand the structure, distribution, and relationships of the flower measurements.

-## Dataset
+## Dataset Used
-Iris dataset from Seaborn.
+- **Source:** Seaborn library built-in dataset
+- **Name:** Iris
+- **Features:**
+  - `sepal_length`
+  - `sepal_width`
+  - `petal_length`
+  - `petal_width`
+  - `species` (target)

-## Steps Performed
+## Models Applied
-1. Loaded the dataset using Pandas and Seaborn.
-2. Explored data using head(), shape(), info(), and describe().
-3. Visualized data:
+- No predictive models were applied in this project.
+- Focus was on **data exploration and visualization** using:
-   - Scatter plot
+  - Scatter plots
-   - Histogram
+  - Histograms
-   - Box plot
+  - Box plots
-4. Observed data patterns and insights.

-## Key Insights
+## Key Results and Findings
-- Petal length separates flower species clearly.
-- Sepal measurements overlap in some species.
-- No missing values.

-## Author
-USMAH NAYAB
+1. Petal length varies clearly between species, making it a strong distinguishing feature.
+2. Sepal length and width are more evenly spread across the species.
+3. The dataset contains no missing values and is clean.
+4. Visualizations (scatter plots, histograms, and box plots) helped identify patterns and unusual values effectively.